greg-raven/Impeachment-Chronicles/_posts/2021-12-09-journalists-fell-for-mythical-source.md

 It also includes this blurb from a *New York Times* review: "Russian Roulette is the most thorough and riveting account."

 Steele first fed the false allegations to the authors in 2016.
 That fall, Simpson booked a private room at the Tabard Inn in Washington, where he introduced them to Steele.
 There, the former MI6 agent spilled his secret "intelligence" about Trump and Russia, Isikoff and Corn acknowledged in their book.
-Steele met for the off-the-record chats with *The New York Times,* *The New Yorker,* CNN, the Washington Post and Yahoo News and *Mother Jones,* but only Yahoo News and *Mother Jones* bit on his wild and unsubstantiated rumors back then.
+Steele met for the off-the-record chats with *The New York Times,* *The New Yorker,* CNN, the *Washington Post,* and Yahoo News and *Mother Jones,* but only Yahoo News and *Mother Jones* bit on his wild and unsubstantiated rumors back then.

 "US intel officials probe ties between Trump adviser and Kremlin," proclaimed a Yahoo headline over the story Isikoff wrote on Sept.
 23, 2016, a story the FBI shockingly used to help corroborate Steele's reporting cited in a warrant to spy on that same Trump adviser, Page, despite the fact that Steele was the main source for Isikoff's article.